NoMercy235/brick-wrapper/README.md

 This solution is similar to the one above, but instead of using a logical matrix, we would be using the CSS Grid system.

 I imagine this would be the better solution for the ideal case - where columns would be added dynamically based on the space available - but unless we find a formula for the dynamic configuration, this approach cannot easily be used with static configurations.

+### Possible improvements

+- Common `Brick` component - maybe it lessens the need for code duplication, but on the other side it also makes it harder to define custom bricks
+- UI inconsistencies caused by pixel calculations
+- Brick protrusion position can be made fixed
+- Update `BrickWrapper` so that it accepts a configuration similar to the one mentioned above, thus lowering code repetition for unneeded bricks (but depending on business needs, the current configuration might actually be necessary)